Ray-B-Ouamba/SWEET-HAIR-SALON-3/README.md

 * Get proficient at organizing your work so you can spot problems fast.
 * Acquire proficiency in nesting HTML pages.
-* Gain knowledge in debugging code.
+* Master the knowledge in debugging code.
-* discover how to debug web code.

 ## SIMILAR PROJECT: